b00nb0b/blog/_drafts/2014-07-26-mobile-page-optimization.md

 and takes the following timings into account:

-1. Control Plane: depends on network (50 - 2500ms)
+1. Control Plane: depends on network (50 - 2500ms, one time cost)
 2. DNS Lookup: 1 RTT
-3. TCP Handshake 1 RTT (existing connection) - 3 RTT (new connection)
+3. TCP Handshake 1 RTT
-4. TLS Handshake (https only): 1-2 RTT
+4. TLS Handshake (secure connections only): 1-2 RTT
 5. Data 1-n RTT

 Below the bottom line, even a relatively up-to-date connection (3G+) consumes at least the half of our budget to establish